What is Shopware? Features, Pricing, Verdict

 DimensionShopwareShopifyWooCommerceMagento/Adobe Commerce

-TypeOpen source + commercialSaaS (hosted)Open source (WordPress)Open source + commercial
+TypeOpen source + commercialSaaS (fully hosted)Open source (WordPress plugin)Open source + commercial

 Learning curveMedium-highLowMediumHigh

-Choose Shopware over Shopify when you need source code access, DACH-region compliance, or native B2B features.
-Choose Shopware over WooCommerce when you need a purpose-built ecommerce platform rather than a WordPress plugin.
-Choose Shopware over Magento when you want similar capabilities with lower complexity and a more active community in the DACH region.
+Choose Shopware over Shopify when you need source code access, European data residency, or native B2B features without paying for Shopify Plus.
+Choose Shopware over WooCommerce when you need a purpose-built ecommerce platform rather than a WordPress plugin that can break with theme updates.
+Choose Shopware over Magento when you want similar flexibility with lower implementation complexity and stronger community support in the DACH region.
+For a deeper comparison with specific benchmarks, see our ecommerce platform comparison.

 Shopware extensions and ecosystem